leihs/ansible-leihs-setup/README.md

 You can of course set some of these variables as host_vars as well, such as secret_token, to keep your site.yml a bit cleaner.

-## Only deploying an instance, not setting up a server

-The leihs-instance role used in this playbook can be used in deploy mode if all you want to do is deploy any version of leihs to an already configured server.
-Keep in mind that you will have to have run the role connecting as root before, so that the server is in the right state.

-The advantage here is that if you just want to deploy a new version of the application, not configure a server, you don't need root.
-This allows you to e.g. give your leihs developers key-based access to your server as the leihs user, while you give your sysadmins root access, and both use the same playbooks.

-Make sure that your SSH public key has been added to `files/ssh_keys` and that ansible-playbook has been run as root once before you attempt this.
-This is necessary because only root can authorize additional users to connect and deploy.

-To use deploy mode, make sure you've set the role's `version` var to the version you want to deploy, then:

-    ansible-playbook site.yml -i hosts.production -u leihs --tags=deploy

-Substituting the user you've actually configured for that instance in place of `-u leihs`.

 ## Variables explained

 The variables available in this playbook are explained in the README of the [leihs-instance role](https://github.com/leihs/ansible-leihs-instance) itself.
 Most of the variables used in this role are simply passed on to that role.
 Since phusion-passenger-vhost uses many of the same variable names and can get them from host vars, the only one you really have to set manually is the `server_name`.
 This is what gets set as `ServerName` in the Apache virtual host configuration.